juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] There's still some room to go from the current price point to half the up amount
 * Entry/Risk
 	* 1/4 at close of FRD if the reward is good
+	* If stock is weak in the FRD, short into strength the next day instead
 	* 1/4 at mid from previous close to major resistance if there's strength
 	* 1/2 at major resistance if it spikes
 	* Cover half of the morning spike